 Abstracts can be submitted through the registration button below.

-This year of this new competition will be staged this year in three rounds:
+This year of the competition will be staged this year in three rounds:

-- Step 1: Initial proposals and selection of project teams to participate initially in the competition.
+- Step 1: Initial proposals and selection of project teams to participate initially in the competition (circa end of April).

 - Step 2: Presentations of initial project results by the chosen semi-finalists.
-For those able to travel, semi-finalists projects shall be presented in person at the International NSS Space Development Conference (ISDC), to be held this year during May 23-26, 2024 in Los Angeles, California.
+For those able to travel, semi-finalists projects shall be presented in person at the International NSS Space Development Conference (ISDC), to be held this year during June 4-7, 2026 in McLean, Virginia.
 For those unable to travel due to restrictions, online presentation options will be arranged, for example using zoom.

-- Step 3: Presentations of the finalists’ project results will be at the 75th International Astronautical Congress (IAC 2024) Space Power Symposium – this year to be held in October 14-18, 2024 in Milan, Italy – followed by selection of a winner for the year for the Mark Hopkins Award.
-Again, it is expected that for those able to travel, finalist projects will be presented in person at the IAC 2024;
+- Step 3: Presentations of the finalists’ project results will be at the 77th International Astronautical Congress (IAC 2026) Space Power Symposium – this year to be held in October 5-9, 2026, in Antalya, Turkey – followed by selection of a winner for the year for the Mark Hopkins Award.
+Again, it is expected that for those able to travel, finalist projects will be presented in person at the IAC 2026;

 The following additional details are also announced: